gtheler/thesis/110-sds/sds.md

 ### Everything is an expression {#sec-expression}

 As explained in the history of FeenoX (@sec-history), the first objective of the code was to solve ODEs written in an ASCII file as human-friendly as possible.
-So even before any other feature, the first thing I coded in the FeenoX ancestors was an algebraic parser and evaluator.
+So even before any other feature, the first thing the FeenoX ancestors had was an algebraic parser and evaluator.
 This was back in 2009, and I performed an online search before writing the whole thing from scratch.
 I found a nice post in Slack Overflow^[<http://stackoverflow.com/questions/1384811/code-golf-mathematical-expression-evaluator-that-respects-pemdas>] that discussed some cool ideas and even had some code published under the terms of the Creative Commons license.

 Besides ODEs, algebraic expressions are a must if one will be dealing with arbitrary functions in general and spatial distributions in particular---which is essentially what PDE solvers are for.
 If a piece of software wants to allow features ranging from comparing numerical results with analytical expression to converting material properties from a system of units to another one in a straightforward way for the user (either an actual human being or a computer creating an input file), it ought to be able to handle algebraic expressions.

-Appropriately handling algebraic expressions leads to fulfilling the Unix rule of least surprise.
+Appropriately handling algebraic expressions leads to fulfilling the Unix rule of least surprise (@sec-unix-least-surprise).
 If the user needs to define a function $f(x) = 1/2 \cdot x^2$, all she has to do is write

 ```feenox
 f(x) = 1/2 * x^2